ibm-cloud-docs/EventStreams/quick_setup_guide.md

 For details of settings that you can configure for the consumer, for example ```group.id``` and ```enable.auto.commit```, see [configuration settings](/docs/EventStreams?topic=EventStreams-consuming_messages#configuring_consumer_properties).

-_a.
-UI Not available b. via CLI c. via API - support different languages - show Java library_
+_b. via CLI c. via API - support different languages - show Java library_

 _Include connection details and sample code to connect to the event streams instance_